singleplatform-eng/ansible-users/README.md

 * shell - The user's shell.
 This defaults to /bin/bash.
 The default is configurable using the users_default_shell variable if you want to give all users the same shell, but it is different than /bin/bash.
+* main_group - If provided, this will be the primary group for the user.
+* force_passwd_update - Boolean value, if true, this will cause the password hash provided to overwrite existing ones, not just on account creation.

 Example: